How Much Does a LED Light Bulb (10W) Cost to Run?

 A typical LED Light Bulb (10W) draws 10 watts when running and operates roughly 8 hours per day on average.
 That works out to 0.08 kWh per day, 2 kWh per month, and approximately 29 kWh per year.

-At the US-average residential rate of 16.4 cents per kWh (EIA April 2026), the LED Light Bulb (10W) costs roughly $5 per year to operate.
-In cheap-power states like Idaho or Washington at 11 cents, it is closer to $3.
-In expensive states like California or Massachusetts at 30 cents, it climbs to $7.
-In Hawaii at 41 cents per kWh, the annual cost is approximately $12.
+At the US-average residential rate of 18.8 cents per kWh (EIA April 2026), the LED Light Bulb (10W) costs roughly $5 per year to operate.
+In cheap-power states like North Dakota or Idaho at about 12.5 cents, it is closer to $4.
+In expensive states like Massachusetts or New York at about 29.5 cents, it climbs to $9.
+In Hawaii at 46.6 cents per kWh, the annual cost is approximately $14.

 Running watts